reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 <br>

-Instead of simplicity, I made the backend convoluted enough to mistrust the origin of parameters.
+Instead of simple, I made the backend convoluted enough to not trust the source of the parameters.

 ![spiders.jpg](/assets/images/spidermans.jpg)